 KOLs will boost your sales

-More than 70% of vehicle consumers follow at least three KOLs, their purchasing behaviors are highly influenced by KOLs’ opinions and experience.
+More than 70% of vehicle consumers follow at least three KOLs, KOL influences their purchasing behaviors and experience.

 You properly have heard about a fashion blogger selling 100 cars on Wechat in just 5 minutes.

-The above successful campaign doesn’t only showcase the extensive power of influencer marketing in China for vehicles but also prove the feasibility of conducting such flash-sale campaigns on mobile-commerce for high valued products like cars.
+The above successful campaign doesn’t only showcase the extensive power of influencer marketing in China for vehicles but also proves the feasibility of conducting such flash-sale campaigns on mobile commerce for high valued products like cars.

 Optimize your SEO for Baidu to attract quality traffic